3ximus/dotfiles/README.md

 ## Installation and Cloning

-This repository contains submodules for the `ble.sh`, `Vundle` and `Tmux Plugin Manager`.
+This repository contains submodules for the `ble.sh`, `vim-plug` and `Tmux Plugin Manager`.
 Do either:

 `git clone --recurse-submodules -j8 https://github.com/3ximus/dotfiles.git`